Mesothelioma Treatment Options

-Once a person has been diagnosed with this asbestos related cancer, the patient and doctor can begin to discuss all the mesothelioma treatment options available.
-There are several traditional types of treatment including chemotherapy, radiation, surgery, and multimodal therapy.
-The mesothelioma treatment that will be administered to the patient will be decided on a couple factors such as, age of the patient, the stage of mesothelioma, as well as the overall health of patient.
-After the common mesothelioma treatments are understood, another topic that should be discussed is the inclusion and practice of alternative and complementary therapies.
-While these are not known for curing mesothelioma, they are known for improving quality of life.
+Once a person has been diagnosed with mesothelioma, the patient and doctor can begin to discuss all the mesothelioma treatment options available.
+There are three parent treatment options (chemotherapy, radiation, surgery), and any combination of the three results to what we know as, multimodal therapy.
+The mesothelioma treatment that will be administered to the patient will be decided on a couple factors such as,

 Which Would You Like To Learn First?

 Chemotherapy also known as systemic therapy, is administered either orally or by infusion to kill any cancer cells that are in the body, and there are a variety of medications.
 Although it is not curative it has proven to help increase the survival rate.
 Chemotherapy is also used to reduce pain and improve the patient’s quality of life.